Defenses for Beginners

 To reduce Elemental (Cold, Fire, Lightning, Poison, and Shadow) damage you need to stack corresponding Elemental Resistances.
 Unlike Armor, Resistances don't come as an enigmatic number that transforms into damage reduction percentage through a complicated level-based formula.
 Instead, Resistances come as a percentage already.
 Some things to note about them:

-Capping your Resistances is an important part for increasing your survivability.
-You can get Resistances from your Jewelry, Armor pieces except Gloves, Shield, Gems, Paragon Nodes and Skills.
-Intelligence also gives +0.025% All Resistance per 1 Intelligence.
+Capping all your Resistances is an important part of increasing your survivability.
+You can get Resistance from your Jewelry, Armor, Shield, Gems, Paragon Nodes, Skills, and the Mercenary Raheir.
+Intelligence also gives +0.02% All Resistance per 1 Intelligence.

 Damage Reduction